sourcerer-mike/crmp/README.md

 ## Install your CRM

 Just do it!
-But please create the target database before installation.
+But please create the target database before installation or as it still exists assert that there is no table in it.

     git clone https://github.com/sourcerer-mike/crmp.git